zburd/Compilers24/README.txt

-Zachary Burd, Jeremy Estes, James Lucid
+Zachary Burd, Jeremy Estes and James Lucid

-Makefile compiles lexer/parser, compiles symbolgenerator.h, and outputs to parserout.txt file.

-To test the parse tree, run the following:
+# F24 Compilerma

+To compile, run:
 make
-g++ symbolgeneratortest.cpp
-./a.out

-It dumps the stack which is left with only 52 entries on it.
-While this indicates there are bugs, it indicates that the parse tree is over 95% complete, since the parserout.txt is over 1300 lines.
+Makefile compiles codegenerator and parser into one program.
+The executable is named f24compiler.

+To run with a debugger like gdb, run: make debug

+To use, run:
+./f24compiler <filename> <options>

+Options are optional.
+To simply compile an f24 file, do not specify options.

+To get help for options, run:
+./f24compiler -help

 To clean the files type:
 make clean